🎉

 • Supporting economic growth through brand and product value

-What is IP infringement?
+What is Intellectual Property infringement?

 • Copying a competitor’s product name or slogan

-How to protect your intellectual property:
+How to protect your intellectual property?

 • Register copyrights or trademarks where applicable